 Platforms like Squarespace, Wix, and Shopify let you pick a template, drag things around, and have a site up in a weekend.

 Squarespace costs $17 to $109/month AUD.
 Most small businesses go with the Core plan at $28/month.
 Wix runs $18 to $160/month including GST, though Wix Payments isn't available in Australia so you'll need to sort out a separate payment processor.
-Shopify starts at $42/month on annual billing if you're selling products, with card fees of 1.75% + 30c per sale.
+Shopify starts at $42/month on annual billing ($56/month if you pay monthly) if you're selling products, with card fees of 1.75% + 30c per sale.

 The honest take: These are fine for simple sites.
 But they come with trade-offs.
 The templates are shared with thousands of other businesses.
 The code underneath is bloated (which slows things down).
 And you'll hit walls with customisation and SEO control as your business grows.
 The more features you bolt on, the slower the site gets - and speed is the thing that actually makes you money.